 - Write an outline first – start with a solid foundation

-- Increase your mentions per page – mention a product at least 7 times to ensure a sale
+- Increase your mentions per page – mention a product at least seven times to ensure a sale

-- Optimize your page with images and displays – Lasso is the best way to optimize your content
+- Optimize your page with images and displays – check out how Lasso helps you do this

-With great ideas and great execution, you’ll have no problem overcoming writers’ fatigue and creating awesome content.
-Go launch some incredible affiliate marketing campaigns.
-If you get rich in the process, make sure to let me know!
+You’ll have no problem overcoming writers’ fatigue and creating excellent content with great ideas and execution.
+Then, go launch some incredible affiliate marketing campaigns.
+If you get rich in the process, let me know!

 Our creations in your inbox, weekly.